 Young people aged 14-29 make up 31 per cent of Azerbaijan’s population.
 UNICEF is working with the Government under the State Programme on Youth to foster confidence and self-esteem in this age group, guiding them towards taking up civic responsibility and pro-actively addressing social issues.

-An update on Azerbaijan’s Youth Law is pending approval by Parliament, with a National Youth Strategy to be announced in 2015.
+An update on Azerbaijan’s Youth Law is pending approval by Parliament, with a National Youth Strategy was announced in 2015.